This content has been automatically translated from Ukrainian.

 - conversation history,

-- text generation — one word at a time forward.
+- text generation — one word ahead.

-So when you're tired and can't get together — is the top layer of your brain stack hangs, like a bug in a operative.
-You can "restart": rest, eat, change the focus of attention.
+So, when you are tired and can't focus — the top layer of your brain stack hangs, like a bug in RAM.
+You can "restart": rest, eat, change your focus.

 This post doesn't have any additions from the author yet.